-If you have a history of asbestos exposure and have reason to believe you may have mesothelioma, you will want to bring a summary of your work history and any documentation of your asbestos exposure.
+If you have a history of asbestos exposure, you will want to bring a summary of your work history and any documentation of your asbestos exposure.
 This information will help your doctor understand why you may be at risk of an asbestos-related cancer.

 If you or a loved one has been diagnosed, we can help you obtain compensation through grants, trust funds and more.Get Help Now

-Testing for mesothelioma is a long, complex process that typically involves multiple cancer specialists and a series of diagnostic tools.
+Testing for mesothelioma is a long, complex process.
+It typically involves multiple cancer specialists and a series of diagnostic tools.
 The most widely used tests include imaging scans, biopsies and blood tests.

 Imaging scans help doctors visualize abnormal growths on the body’s tissues and organs.
 Some show areas with high metabolic activity, suggesting cancer may be present.
 These scans help identify where biopsy samples should be collected, and if cancer is suspected, various blood tests may be ordered.

-The most accurate test for confirming a diagnosis is a biopsy procedure where doctors remove fluid or tissue samples and study them under a microscope.
-Researchers also are exploring a variety of blood tests for substances that indicate mesothelioma, but currently none are accurate enough to confirm a diagnosis on their own.
+The most accurate test for confirming a diagnosis is a biopsy.
+It is a procedure where doctors remove fluid or tissue samples and study them under a microscope.
+Researchers also are exploring a variety of blood tests for substances that indicate mesothelioma.
+But, currently none are accurate enough to confirm a diagnosis on their own.